mchrist96/mchrist96/_posts/2021-10-16-Spotify-Wrapped-Analysis.md

 ---
 ## Future Analysis Directions
 In the future it would be interesting to perform web scraping to gather the genre classification for each track and perform a genre analysis of the sort that is normally included in Spotify’s Wrapped.
-Additionally, I discovered at one point in my data that a 4.5 minute song was had an entry where the msPlayed corresponded to over 10 minutes.
+Additionally, I discovered at one point in my data that a 4.5 minute song had an entry where the msPlayed corresponded to over 10 minutes.
 Upon further digging I concluded that when the progress slider on the Spotify app is slid backwards in the direction of, but not all the way to, the start of the track the entry is not ended but continued and all subsequent time is added to the pre slide time resulting in some listens that are longer than the track length.
 If track length data were included it would be interesting to calculate and count plays by non-integer amounts (msPlayed/track length) and recreate the ‘by total plays’ analysis performed earlier.